haoyangofficial/MdaCD/README.md

 These scripts generate masked images.
 Note that this script may write temporary files in `./Masking` folder.

-Then use the generated masked images to generate CLIP files:
+Then use the generated masked images to generate CLIP confidence files:

 ```
 cd tools
 bash clip.sh
 ```

+After generating, organize them as described in 3. in "Data Preparation."

 2. To train MdaCD, run: